Remember Jewish Łaszczów

 THE HISTORY OF JEWISH LASZCZOW

-Laszczow is a community in southeast Poland.
+Laszczow is a community in southeast Poland surrounded by lakes to its north and south.
 Combined, the administrative district and town have a current population of 9,000 residents.
 The administrative district now includes many smaller villages.
 Neighboring administrative districts include Jarczow and Tyszowce.
 The town is 25 km.
 (16 miles) east of Tomaszow Lubelski and 10 km. south of Tyszowce.

 Prior to the war, the village was remembered by a former resident as one long street made of stones, unpaved, with one a water pump serving the whole town.
 There was no electricity in the community.
 The officials in Laszczow in 1930 included: Shmuel Glas, rabbi; two shochets, Lejba Lerner and Szaja Herszberg; two other shochets had recently passed, Chaim Sznajder/Icek Wajnberg.
 The Laszczow Jewish committee members were: N. Lerech, J. Dychterman, Sz.
 Fajer, M. Zylberlicht, and Sz.
 Wertman.